The impact of high fees on savings

 Investment fees.
 These are the fees charged by mutual fund companies to pay for the costs of managing 401(k) plan investments.
 These are the largest fees you pay and are charged annually as a percentage of your account balance.

-A typical percentage is 0.63 basis points.
-But it isn’t uncommon to find fees ranging from the low end of 0.25% to well over 1.3%.
+A typical percentage is 0.63%, but it isn’t uncommon to find fees ranging from the low end of 0.25% to well over 1.3%.

 * All figures in 2012 dollars.
 Workers are assumed to begin saving at age 25 and retire at age 67.
 Example reflects median salary of $30,502 when worker starts saving at age 25.
 Example provided by CAP.